 - Roasting Baingan

 - Rinse the baingan (eggplant or aubergine) in water.
 Pat dry with a kitchen napkin.
 Apply some oil all over and keep it for roasting on an open flame.
-You can also grill the baingan or roast in the oven.
-But then you won’t get the smoky flavor of the baingan.
-Keep the eggplant turning after a 2 to 3 minutes on the flame, so that its evenly cooked.
+You can also grill the baingan or roast it in the oven.
+But then you won’t get the smoky flavour of the baingan.
+Keep the eggplant turning after 2 to 3 minutes on the flame, so that it’s evenly cooked.
 You could also embed some garlic cloves in the baingan and then roast it.

-- Roast the baingan till its completely cooked and tender.
+- Roast the baingan till it’s completely cooked and tender.
 With a knife check the doneness.
-The knife should slid easily in aubergines without any resistance.
-Remove the baingan and immerse in a bowl of water till it cools down.
+The knife should be slid easily in aubergines without any resistance.
+Remove the baingan and immerse it in a bowl of water till it cools down.